Biden’s history of controversial racial comments

 "We've got to recognize that the kid wearing a hoodie may very well be the next poet laureate and not a gangbanger," Biden said.

 Biden quickly drew criticism for his use of the word “gangbanger.”
-Former presidential candidate Corey Booker said Biden “needs to have the language to talk about race in a far more constructive way.”
+Former presidential candidate Cory Booker said Biden “needs to have the language to talk about race in a far more constructive way.”

 BIDEN SAYS 'YOU AIN'T BLACK' IF TORN BETWEEN HIM AND TRUMP